Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Juli 2025 18.25.09 UTC
+- WIB: Kamis, 10 Juli 2025 19.58.50 UTC
-- WITA: Kamis, 10 Juli 2025 19.25.09 UTC
+- WITA: Kamis, 10 Juli 2025 20.58.50 UTC
-- WIT: Kamis, 10 Juli 2025 20.25.09 UTC
+- WIT: Kamis, 10 Juli 2025 21.58.50 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology